Rerbun/Anki-Deck-Recreation-Instructions/Flags/README.md

 2. Move the images inside ./flags to the Anki media folder; see more here: https://docs.ankiweb.net/media
 3. Create a new deck in Anki
 4. Go to File -> Import... to import the CSV in your new deck.
 Make sure the right deck is selected when importing

+TODO: Fix errors with countries with single quotes, like "Cote d'Ivoire" and "The People's Republic Of China"